 Figure out whether the material you wish to clean should be sanded first.
-A simple to follow guideline is if your fingernail can get the edge of a scratch then it should be sanded before it can be cleaned.
+A simple-to-follow guideline is if your fingernail can get the edge of a scratch then it should be sanded before it can be cleaned.
 Continue to Sand in a steady movement without changing direction.
 Keep sanding until there are any noticeable scratches and a silk completion is accomplished.

 Step 2: Select Cleaning Compound and Buffing Wheel

-To start cleaning, begin with a stiffer buff, for example, a felt sway or felt cone, sisal buffing wheel, buffing wheel.
-Embed the buff you wish to begin with into any standard electric drill, seat processor, or buffing machine and pick the coarsest cleaning material by getting in touch with an expert
+To start cleaning, begin with a stiffer buff, for example, a felt sway or felt cone, sisal buffing wheel, or buffing wheel.
+Embed the buff you wish to begin with into any standard electric drill, seat processor, or buffing machine, and pick the coarsest cleaning material by getting in touch with an expert

 Step 3: Apply Cleaning Compound

 Coat the buffing wheel by delicately turning the buff against the wheel polish.
 Make use of the mixes sparingly as you just need a little amount of polish for them to work properly.
 Next, twist the covered buff or felt sway onto the surface to be cleaned.
-Best results are acquired at 3,000 RPM or less.
+The best results are acquired at 3,000 RPM or less.
 Working at a higher rate will overheat the work surface and keep the compound from working properly.
 Keep cleaning as required, reapplying more compound if required.
 For best results make use of an alternate buff for each cleaning.